 The worker’s idea prevented scaling in the boilers by removing the hardness from the water.

 This holds true to this this day.
 Employers look to hire a person who can help them either make money, save money, and/or solve problems.
-And Mr. Culligan ended up doing just that….hiring many people who helped him in each of these areas…..leading to a successful business.
-One one day in the 1950’s that included my dad!
+And Mr. Culligan ended up doing just that!.
+By hiring many people who helped him in each of these areas, which lead to a successful business.
+On one day in the 1950’s that included hiring my dad!
 Here’s a funny blog about how to use the office water cooler (according to cats.)

 Want to tell a potential employer how you can do these things?
-More to come on interviewing skills in another post!
-Stay tuned and I love to share stories about success at work!
+Here’s another blog post on interviewing skills!
+I loved to share stories about success at work!
 Leave me a comment with one of yours!
 Or call me at 515-778-0634 and let’s talk!